Mosasaurus: Mobility and thermoregulation

 Mosasaurus swam using its tail.
 The swimming style was likely sub-carangiform, which is exemplified today by mackerels.
 Its elongated paddle-like limbs functioned as hydrofoils for maneuvering the animal.
 The paddles' steering function was enabled by large muscle attachments from the outwards-facing side of the humerus to the radius and ulna and modified joints allowed an enhanced ability of rotating the flippers.
-The powerful forces resulting from utilization of the paddles may have sometimes resulted in bone damage, as evidenced by a M. hoffmannii ilium with significant separation of the bone's head from the rest of the bone likely caused by frequent shearing forces at the articulation joint.
+The powerful forces resulting from use of the paddles may have sometimes resulted in bone damage, as evidenced by a M. hoffmannii ilium with significant separation of the bone's head from the rest of the bone likely caused by frequent shearing forces at the articulation joint.

 The tissue structure of Mosasaurus' bones suggests it had a metabolic rate much higher than modern squamates and its resting metabolic rate was between that of the leatherback sea turtle and that of ichthyosaurs and plesiosaurs.
 Mosasaurus was likely endothermic and maintained a constant body temperature independent of the external environment.
 Although there is no direct evidence specific to the genus, studies on the biochemistry of related mosasaur genera such as Clidastes suggests that endothermy was likely present in all mosasaurs.
 Such a trait is unique among squamates, the only known exception being the Argentine black and white tegu, which can maintain partial endothermy.
 This adaptation would have given several advantages to Mosasaurus, including increased stamina when foraging across larger areas and pursuing prey.
 It may have also been a factor that allowed Mosasaurus to thrive in the colder climates of locations such as Antarctica.